"Salvete, grati nobis Emonam venitis"- Hello and welcome to Emona!

 The Slovenian capital has entered the year of big celebration.
-Ljubljana is celebrating 2000 years since as Emona it became a part of the old Roman Empire, which at that time had more than 60 million inhabitants.
+Ljubljana is celebrating 2000 years since Emona entered the map of the 60-million old Roman Empire.
 Ljubljana inhabitants are proud of the preserved stone-engraved writing from the year 14.
 This is evidence that exactly 2000 years ago, Emona was already here and that Caesar Augustus and Tiberius gave a large donation, probably for the wall.
 Roman Emona was the first urban predecessor of the current Ljubljana, which is special due to the fact that its Roman heritage still remains in the centre of the town in its initial environment.
-In a place from where Augustus approached the Balkans, where Roman soldiers began to build and where North-Italian families began to colonise Emona.
+The place from where Augustus approached the Balkans, where Roman soldiers began to build and where North-Italian families began to colonise Emona still exists here.

 Ljubljana has been excited about its antique past for centuries.
 In the 17th century, when the town was dressed in a baroque disguise, the city planners were inspired by antique sources.
 They found inspiration in Jason and the Argonauts who supposedly beat a dragon and established the Slovenian capital.